xMeme/stalkerloadremovers/README.md

 ## Level names

-These are the internal location names that you get when you read the memory address mentioned above.
+These are the internal shortened location names that you get when you read the memory address mentioned above.

 ### Shadow of Chernobyl